Brú Pension Fund Loan policy

 5.11

-If a residential property is under obligation/encumbrance that may affect it's price, the maximum mortgage ratio is 55%.
+If a residential property is under obligation/encumbrance that may affect it's sale price, the maximum mortgage ratio is 55%.

 5.12